Content library cleanup tool

 Only run the tool against a single distribution point at a time.

-Run it directly on the computer that hosts the distribution point to cleanup, or remotely from another computer.
+Run it directly on the server that hosts the distribution point to clean up, or remotely from another computer.

 The user account that runs the tool must have permissions the same as the Full Administrator security role in Configuration Manager.